 (5) An opportunity is not a reasonable opportunity for the purposes of subregulation (4) unless the relevant person is informed of the right to show cause or make a submission under that subregulation not less than 90 days before the day on which the CEO exercises the power in question.

-[Regulation 16AC inserted in Gazette 5 Dec 2013 p.
+[Regulation 16AC inserted: Gazette 5 Dec 2013 p.
 5678-9.]

 16AD.
 Notice of appellable decision